Who may use the discrimination complaint process?

 As one of my requested remedies, can I ask that my supervisor be fired?

 Relief in discrimination cases is awarded in order to make the victim of discrimination whole, not to punish the person responsible for engaging in discrimination.
 The Equal Employment Opportunity Commission does not have the authority to discipline or order that the agency take disciplinary action against a discriminating official as a remedy.
-However, the Commission can recommend corrective relief such as training.
-In addition, after a finding of discrimination, the agency is required to take action to prevent a recurrence of discrimination.
+However, the Commission can order that the Agency consider discipline of an Agency employee, such as a manager or other employee, if there is a finding against an Agency due to that manager or employee’s discriminatory conduct.
+The Commission can also recommend corrective relief such as training.
+In addition, after a finding of discrimination, the Agency is required to take action to prevent a recurrence of discrimination.
 Such corrective action could include discipline or training.

 What are the responsibilities of supervisors, managers, and other employees to EDI staff, counselors, and investigators?